-Using salt for preserving (curing) meat has been a big part of food preservation seemingly forever and the technique is still used today.
-Dry salting or using a salt brine would be one way to preserve meat while living in an environment without electricity.
+Salting meat for preservation.
+It is the way it was done.
+Salt for preserving (curing) meat.
+It has been a big part of food preservation seemingly forever.
+The technique is still used today.
+Dry salting, or using a salt brine, would be a method to preserve meat during a time without electricity (the ‘old days, or SHTF).

 Salt inhibits the growth of microorganisms (including those on meat).
 It does this by drawing out water from the microbial cell (by osmosis) due to the high concentration of salt outside the cell.
 The cell loses water until it reaches a state where it cannot grow and then cannot survive any longer.

 Salted meat and fish are a staple of the diet in many parts of the world.
 Salted meat was also a staple of the mariner’s diet.
-Salt was stored in barrels, and often had to last for months spent out of sight of land.
+Salt was stored in barrels.
+It had to last for months spent out of sight of land.

-Salt beef is sometimes known as corned beef.
+Salt beef.
+Also known as corned beef.
 The use of the term ‘corned’ comes from the fact that the Middle English word corn could refer to grains of salt as well as cereal grains.

-Dry salting, also called corning, is a process where meat is dry-cured with coarse ‘corns’ or pellets of salt.
+Dry salting, also called corning.
+It is a process where meat is dry-cured with coarse ‘corns’ or pellets of salt.
 Corned beef of Irish fame is made from a beef brisket, although any cut of meat can be corned.